 The analysing aspect of a soft credit search is a lot more straightforward.
 You will find soft searches on price comparison websites which can give you an idea of what products might be on offer to you or if someone wants to verify your identity.

-Some mortgage lenders do soft searches in the first instance, with more lenders switching to this type of search.
-Whilst the financial institution doing a soft search obtains less information about you than if they had done a hard search, being granted an agreement in principle from one of these lenders is still an strong sign that your full application will be accepted.
+Many mortgage lenders carry out soft searches initially, with most lenders switching to this type of search.
+The financial institution carrying out a soft search does mean they obtain less information compared to a hard search, however, if you are granted an agreement in principle from one of these lenders, it still increases the chances of your full application being accepted.

 You may find that soft searches are more discreet because you can see that someone has carried out a soft search if you check your credit file, however, this won’t be shown to other financial institutions like banks.